Debunking Seven Common MBA Myths

 Everyone approaches an MBA program with a particular set of expectations and biases.
 Sometimes these are grounded in reality, and sometimes they are completely off base.

-Above, Jenna Kinkeade, former director of Baylor’s Online MBA program, addresses the misconceptions she encounters most frequently:
+Above, David Coe, director of operations for Baylor’s Graduate Business programs, addresses the misconceptions he encounters most frequently:

 1. “You must have an undergraduate business degree to pursue an MBA.”

-While 40 percent of Baylor’s incoming MBA students have earned an undergraduate degree in business, the other 60 percent studied art, engineering, computer science, communication and a whole range of other subjects.
-By virtue of their experience, they approach their business classes through a different lens and enrich the classroom experience for the entire cohort.
+Contrary to this belief, only 22 percent of Baylor’s current MBA students have earned an undergraduate degree in business, the other 78 percent studied art, engineering, computer science, communication and a whole range of other subjects.
+By virtue of their experience, they approach their business classes through a different lens and enrich the classroom dynamics for the entire cohort.

 If you have practical business experience, the focus of your undergraduate degree is less significant than you might imagine.
 Your MBA will fill in the gaps that exist in your academic knowledge base, and the Hankamer School of Business offers extra support prior to beginning the program.
 For example, we offer an online module in MBA Math for any incoming student who needs to sharpen their quantitative skills.